North Carolina woman who won $188 million Powerball jackpot sued by jailed ex-fiancé

 In the lawsuit — which was filed in September 2020 in the United States District Court for the Eastern District of North Carolina — McDow claims Holmes bought a home for $250,000 for the two to move into together shortly after winning the lottery.

-Due to his arrest and her winning the lottery, Holmes moved about a year later due to the media attention by her winnings and his arrest, the lawsuit states.
+Due to his arrest and her winning the lottery, Holmes moved about a year later due to the media attention around her winnings and his arrest, the lawsuit states.

 In January 2016, Holmes and McDow moved into a new home, according to the lawsuit.
 While living there, Holmes was interviewed for a TV show.
 The lawsuit claims that while on the show, Holmes acknowledged purchasing various gifts for McDow totaling more than $1.4 million.